-University College Birmingham is offering limited campus tours for prospective students who want to apply for 2021.
+University College Birmingham is offering campus and accommodation tours to prospective students who want to apply for 2022

-The campus tour will consist of a walking tour and will be undertaken by a Student Ambassador.
+The campus tour will consist of a walking tour and will be led by a Student Ambassador.
 Each tour will take approximately one hour and will include all facilities across our three sites – McIntyre House, Moss House and Summer Row.
+There is also the opportunity to view our accommodation.

-If you or any member of your booking party have any coronavirus symptoms, please do not attend your tour.
-Please email email@example.com if you can longer attend.
+If you or any member of your booking party have coronavirus symptoms, please do not attend your tour.
+Please email firstname.lastname@example.org if you can no longer attend.

 Frequently asked questions